 Dragon Invasion!?
-Check out Darryl Saffer's latest chapter of the Florida Field Journal on the Education Channel.
+Check out Darryl Saffer's Florida Field Journal on the Education Channel.

 County Administrator Tom Harmon with wife Dee Dee bike the Carlton Reserve with Scorr riders Steve and Linda Christian--on a hot and humid June day.
 Russ Johnson was ready in the cabin with cold water.
 Steve writes:"This morning we added a couple of new riders to the ranks of Scorr Rider.
 Tom Harmer, Sarasota County Administer, and his wife Dee Dee joined Linda and I for aride at the Carlton Reserve.
 The weather cooperated by providing a cooling cloud cover and only a few sprinkles.
 It was Tom and Dee Dee's first experience on off-road bikes.
 Thanks to Real Bikes Venice for providing a full-suspension Giant Lust to smooth out the bumps for Dee Dee's ride.
 We Boldly went but we did not Boldlygo."

 Commissioner Christine Robinson bicycles the Carlton Reserve with Steve Christian to check out the new SCORR off road bike (and hike) 9.3 mile loop trail as well as the proposed biking link to North Port via Myakkahatchee Creek Preserve.

 featuring Legacy Trail and Train Station: 130,000 (est.)users